slicer69/doas/README.md

       permit <user> as root

-Where <user> is the username of the person who is being granted root access.
+Where "user" is the username of the person who is being granted root access.
 For instance:

       permit jesse as root